toddharrison/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 **persistent**, **static**

-This works the same way as the normal point event but instead to manipulating the points for a category of a specific player it manipulates points in a global category.
+This works the same way as the normal [point event](#point-point) but instead to manipulating the points for a category of a specific player it manipulates points in a global category.
 These global categories are player independent, so you could for example add a point to such a global category every time a player does a quest and give some special rewards for the 100th player who does the quest.

 !!! example
     ```YAML
-    globalpoint global_knownusers 1
+    globalpoint global_knownusers 1 action:add
+    globalpoint daily_login 0 action:set
+    globalpoint reputaion 2 action:multiply
     ```

 ## Global tag: `globaltag`